Cyphrme/FileVer/README.md

 will still be needed to update references in `dist`.

 ## Update Recursion
-The suggested version pipeline uses an input and output directory inorder to avoid update recursion.
+The suggested version pipeline uses an input and output directory in order to avoid update recursion.
 Since some formats, like Javascript modules, may refer to other versioned files, this risks file version recursion.
 To avoid this, the pipeline is one directional.
 It's suggested that source files that refer to